dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ```

+By design:

+- Per-PID dumps only when there’s real content (failures or ghosts).
+- A single aggregate logs always written—showing blanks to signal “all clear.”

+This blend gives just the right visibility at scale: lightweight per-process alerts when things go sideways plus a reliable high-level summary every run.

+Advantages:
+- No wasted I/O on all-success flows.
+- Immediate forensic breadcrumbs on the rare failures.
+- Consistent aggregate artifacts for your Phase 3 pipeline.
+- Frugal publishing of the process logs: if they are blank then they will not be published.
+With hyper-scaling this will help a lot.

-Once this is in place the Phase 3 can be rolled out (whereby threads are resurrected) and after that Phase 4 ML (machine learning) to
+Once this artifact logging is  in place the Phase 3 can be rolled out (whereby threads are resurrected) and after that Phase 4 ML (machine learning) to
 adpatively modulate orchestration to minimize the use of the Phase 3 resurrection thread healing and optimize the orchestation of
 the process handling and thread handling.